rebasedata/php-client/README.md

 Introduction
 ------------

 This library allows to read and convert various database formats in PHP using the RebaseData API.
 When processing a database, the database is first sent to the secure RebaseData servers which then return the converted data.
-See below for a list of examples.
+Below you will find several examples.

 Dependencies
 ------------